sureshkvl/stormflash/README.md

 }
 ```

-Create Service
+Create Module
 ---------------

     Verb	URI	        Description
-    POST	/services	Create a new service in VCG.
+    POST	/modules	Create a new module in VCG.

 The request **must** have the following parameters in JSON data

-      1. service version
+      1. module version
-      2. service Name
+      2. module Name
-      3. Service Family
+      3. Module Family
       4. Package URL

-On success it returns JSON data with the UUID for the service created.
+On success it returns JSON data with the UUID for the module created.

 **Example Request and Response**